No. 2 Michigan needs to avoid letdown vs. Purdue

 “I remember the feeling last year and nobody expected us to be there last year.
 Here’s this opportunity to go play in the (Big Ten) championship game,” Harbaugh said.
 “I know how dangerous a team like that can be.
 I would imagine that is the same feeling Purdue is having.”

-The Boilermakers will have to figure out a way to slow Michigan’s rushing game, even though No. 1 back Blake Corum is dealing with a knee injury.
-Corum was able to go only a couple of plays against the Buckeyes before the coaching staff shut him down.
+The Boilermakers will have to figure out a way to slow Michigan’s rushing game, even though No. 1 back Blake Corum is out with a knee injury.
+Corum was able to go only a couple of plays against the Buckeyes before the coaching staff shut him down; according to multiple reports Thursday, he is now set to undergo season-ending surgery.

 Donovan Edwards more than filled the void, rushing for 216 yards, including scoring runs of 75 and 85 yards in the fourth quarter.